 Store in an airtight container in the refrigerator

-Persimmon jam is ideal for accompanying cookies, slices of toasted bread, or to be enjoyed directly by the spoonful.
+Persimmon jam is ideal for accompanying cookies, slices of toasted bread, or to enjoy directly by the spoonful.

 Italy